 Maintenance contracts & extended warranties.
 What are they, what do they cover and should I have one?

-Firstly one must remember every brand new stairlift comes with a full 12 month warranty, some even come with a full 24 month warranty so it's worth checking each quotation carefully to establish the exact warranty period you're being offered as this will, most probably, affect the price.
+Firstly one must remember every brand new stairlift comes with a full 12 month warranty, some even come with 24 or 36 month warranty so it's worth checking each quotation carefully to establish the exact warranty period you're being offered as this will affect the purchase price of your new stairlift.

-When your warranty runs out it does not mean thereafter you're unable to get your stairlift maintained or repaired should it break down.
-All the suppliers that we recommend offer 'maintenance agreements'.
+When your warranty runs out it does not mean you're unable to get your stairlift repaired should it break down.

-These can be chargeable per year or, like your extended warranty (that may have recently expired), you may be able to purchase another block period – say a further 5 years cover.
-If the supplier offer's this facility you would be expected to pay for the extended years in advance, just like your initial extended warranty offer.
+Extended stairlift warranties can be purchased annually or, like your existing warranty (that's probably due to expire soon), can be purchased in multi-year blocks – say a further 4 years cover - at a discounted rate.
+If the supplier offer's this facility you would be expected to pay for the extended years in advance, just like your initial warranty offer.

-So let's take a deeper look into what warranties and maintenance agreements are; what do they cover and whether you need one.
+So let's take a deeper look into what warranties and maintenance agreements are; what do they cover and whether you need one or both.

 Cover of protection supplied by the manufacturer to guarantee it's manufactured product/s along with its constituent parts that have been manufactured to an agreed standard (normally the machinery directive) and should they fail or prove not to be fit for purpose they will be replaced or new parts supplied free of charge to the reseller- 'which is your supplier', to enable them to repair your equipment so it operates correctly.